310mc/https-310mc.github.io-tl/source/_posts/supervillain/supersized_villain_p2.md

 ## Chapter 15

 {% bubble Shinobu smilesoft %}
-Conveniently, the story in Supervillains and our current situation coincide perfectly.
+Conveniently, the story in ‘Supervillains’ and our current situation coincide perfectly.

 The allies of justice turn evil—